|

 and other specific claims, including mental damages should a claimant

 sue for stress or anguish following an incident.
+Lastly,

 restaurants and bars that serve at festivals or other events should